All Episodes

 Yeah.

-To be honest, you sound like the crabby guy.
+Actually, to be honest, you sound like the crabby guy.

 Tackle.

-Keep tackling, buddy.
+Keep cackling, buddy.

 The treatment of women is despicable.